Guild of One-Name Studies

 In Suffolk 'MATTIN' is predominant at 52%, with 'MATTEN' at 29% and 'MATTON' at 10%.

-The study has focused on records up to 1901 with the exception of GRO deaths and correspondence with other researchers.
+The study has focused on records up to 1901 with some later records of GRO deaths and other individuals from correspondence with other researchers.

 All GRO records have been collected plus census return entries (1841-1901).
 Extensive searches of parish records have been undertaken, plus the collection of all early wills and a variety of other records.